Julian52575/Gcc-Flags-Tier-List/README.md

 ## Notes
 1. The flags are not ordered within tiers.
 2. The flags might be ranked as a group like `includes` for `-iquote` and `-I`.
-3. The flags are taken from https://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html.
+3. The flags are taken from https://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html and https://linux.die.net/man/1/gcc.

 ## Tiers :
 * [S Tier](https://github.com/Julian52575/Gcc-Flags-Tier-List/tree/S-Tier) Provides essential features, coding in C would be more cumbersome or almost impossible without them.